Wilfran Place Real Estate Guide

 School District Information and Private School Options

 Wilfran Place is zoned to the Houston Independent School District (HISD).
-The current feeder pattern includes Poe Elementary School, Lanier Middle School, and Lamar High School.
-Both Poe and Lanier are authorized International Baccalaureate (IB) World Schools, offering the Primary Years Programme and Middle Years Programme, respectively.
-Lamar High School is known for its comprehensive curriculum and strong academic programs.
-In addition to public schools, the area is conveniently located near several prestigious private schools, including St. John's School, River Oaks Baptist School, and The Awty International School, offering residents a variety of educational choices.
+The assigned schools are generally highly regarded.
+Poe Elementary School offers an International Baccalaureate (IB) Primary Years Programme.
+Lanier Middle School is also an IB World School with a Vanguard Magnet program for gifted and talented students.
+Lamar High School is known for its comprehensive curriculum and its own IB Diploma Programme.
+In addition to these public schools, the area is conveniently located near several prestigious private schools, including St. John's School, The Kinkaid School, and River Oaks Baptist School, offering residents a wide range of educational choices.

 Transportation and Commuting Details

-Commuting from Wilfran Place is highly convenient due to its central location.
-The neighborhood offers immediate access to major thoroughfares such as Shepherd Drive, Montrose Boulevard, and Westheimer Road.
-Key highways, including the Southwest Freeway (I-69), are just a few minutes away, providing direct routes to Downtown, the Texas Medical Center, and The Galleria.
-Public transportation options are also available through METRO, with several bus routes serving the area, connecting residents to the METRORail and other parts of the city.
-The neighborhood's grid-like street plan also makes local travel straightforward.
+Commuting from Wilfran Place is highly convenient.
+The neighborhood offers immediate access to major thoroughfares such as Montrose Boulevard, Shepherd Drive, and Westheimer Road.
+US-59 (I-69) is just a few blocks away, providing a direct route to Downtown Houston and Sugar Land.
+Allen Parkway offers a scenic and efficient drive to the central business district.
+Public transportation options are also available, with several METRO bus routes serving the area, connecting residents to the METRORail and other parts of the city.
+The central location means that ride-sharing services are readily available and typically have short wait times.
+This accessibility is a key factor for many residents who work in Houston's primary business districts.

 Neighborhood Governance and Restrictions